 Complete guide to 5G

-The fifth generation of mobile network technology is almost upon us, promising to bring stable connections and much faster data downloads.
+5G stocks are generating interest amongst investors.
+The fifth generation of mobile network technology is now upon us, promising to bring stable connections and much faster data downloads.
 Whatever your smartphone can do now, 5G technology promises to do it much faster and better.

 The new network technology has arrived on a small scale already, but is set to launch fully in 2020.
 Much like 4G, 5G will certainly become the industry standard eventually - which is big news for the stock market.
 Currently, the 5G market is valued at $131bn (£106bn), with analysts predicting growth of 111% over the next five years.

 5G stocks prices are on the up

 The launch of 5G will affect a huge number of companies, from mobile networks, to healthcare and gaming.
 This will consequently boost the stock market as 5G brings new opportunities and revenue streams for companies.
 5G stock prices are likely to soar and investors will be reaping the benefits as 5G continues to grow.

 However, politics, company acquisitions and the economy can all have a huge impact on the performance of these 5G stocks.
 What if consumers aren’t keen to make the move to 5G or the government places restrictions on certain companies?
 Thankfully, we are here to bring you all of the latest news on 5G stocks so you can keep an eye on the market.

 MediaTek (TPE: 2454) has been on a roll recently with its 5G chips.
 Just this week, the company has partnered with Intel to deliver the next generation of 5G PCs.
 Furthermore, MediaTek’s new Dimensity 1000 chipset will support two 5G SIMs on a single handset next year.